Safal177/Boat-Classification-with-Deep-Learning/README.md

-# Boat Classification with Deep Learning
+# Artificial Intelligence Data Science: Boat Classification with Deep Learning

 # Project Background:
 To decrease human error for boat classification, Marina Pier Inc. automates its port operations Hand-operated misclassification of boats has caused inefficient work.
 To handle this problem, the company is implementing deep learning models.
 The goal is to make a self-operating system which can precisely categorize various boat types.
 Furthermore, a lightweight transfer learning model is engineered to support implementation on mobile devices.